Bioidentical Hormones and Bioidentical Hormone Replacement Therapy

-What Bioidentical Hormones Can Do:
+What Bioidentical Hormone Therapy Can Do:

-Bioidentical hormones replacement therapy rebalances your hormones or provides relief if you have a natural tendency for one hormone to be too low.
+Bioidentical hormone replacement therapy rebalances your hormones or provides relief if you have a natural tendency for one hormone to be too low.
 Depending on your particular issue, the range of symptoms that BHRT can help with includes:

 Bioidentical Hormones for Women: